 - RRSPs, minus any contributions made over the past twelve months

-Reasons Why Someone Might Need to File for Bankruptcy
+Reasons Why Someone Might Need to File for Bankruptcy in Saskatchewan

 Bankruptcy can be a scary thing to consider.
 But sometimes financial situations are so dire that there are often few other alternatives available.
 There can be any number of different reasons why SK residents would consider filing for bankruptcy, including the following: